YasinAlhadi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that takes a list of words as input and prints only words that appear exactly once 14_Display lines containing the pattern “root” from the file 15_Display the number of lines that contain the pattern
+script that takes a list of words as input and prints only words that appear exactly once 14_Display lines containing the pattern “root” from the file 15_Display the number of lines that contain the pattern 16_Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd